With Thanks to Woolf and emacs, Reading ‘The Waves’ with Stephen Ramsay

 And so on.○The text Ramsay & Steger use, and that I also used, comes from Project Gutenberg Australia.
 Because of copyright, I cannot share the processed data I am working with—and, as you’ll see, this extraction process is a crucial step.
 If you’d be interested in seeing or using this data, to save yourself the hour and a half’s labor, however, just drop me an email.
 I have relatives in Australia who would be happy to host you during the term of your interaction with this copyrighted material.

 At which point, the actual, real analysis begins.
-Here is the code I used, in
+Here is the code I

 R (using the